dockstore/dockstore-documentation/docs/getting-started/getting-started-with-notebooks.rst

 If you're on a page that already contains query parameters, indicated by the presence of a question mark, append ``notebooks`` to the URL using an ampersand.
 For example, if you're on the ``https://dockstore.org/search?entryType=workflows&searchMode=files`` page, append ``notebooks`` such that it looks like ``https://dockstore.org/search?entryType=workflows&searchMode=files&notebooks``.

-After applying the notebooks feature flag, Dockstore Notebooks feature will appear throughout the site, marked with a warning banner.
+After applying the notebooks feature flag, Dockstore Notebooks features will appear throughout the site, marked with a warning banner.

 .. figure:: /assets/images/docs/notebooks-warning-banner.png